BetterMuSeek

 Guitar string knots

-Now make sure the remaining tail of the string can reach the next string — the B string’s position on the bridge, and then pull on the string to tie the string.
-You can do this by pinning the string end to the board with your finger so it overlaps the next string before pulling on the string.
+Now, make sure the remaining tail of the string can reach the following string — the B string’s position on the bridge- and then pull on the string to tie it.
+You can do this by pinning the string end to the board with your finger so it overlaps the following string before pulling on the string.

-Repeat the process with the B string, which should tie down the loose end of the e string below its knot and leave you with its string end overlapping the G string’s position, which will allow that one to do the same.
+Repeat the process with the B string.
+This should tie down the loose end of the e string below its knot and leave you with its string end overlapping the G string’s position, allowing that one to do the same.

 Looping The Bass Strings